 Statista reports that there are 1.3 billion unique monthly visitors to Bing.com, accounting for 12 billion searches.
 Bing's monthly search volume in the United States is 500 million per month.

 It’s still a drop in the bucket compared to Google’s share, sure.
 But those audience numbers — combined with Bing Ads' monopoly over inventory on Verizon Media's properties, which include Yahoo and AOL — make a case for rethinking your current Bing paid search strategy (or lack thereof).
 As a marketer, if you’re not using Microsoft Ads, these numbers should peak your interest as a huge opportunity to get in front of new users.

 So when does it make sense for advertisers to dip a toe in the water?

-"Most of our clients are open to spending wherever we are able to drive performance, whether that be Google or Microsoft Search," says Andrew Fuchs, associate director of paid media & analytics for Silverback Strategies.
+"Most of our clients are open to spending wherever we are able to drive performance, whether that be Google or Microsoft Search," says Andrew Fuchs, director of paid media & analytics for Silverback Strategies.
 "Though we typically turn to Microsoft after maxing out volume on Google, some clients looking to gain any sort of edge want to test it out before maximizing Google Search.
-Personally, I see interest increasing in Microsoft's search tools if they leverage their ownership of Linkedin fully."
+Personally, I see interest increasing in Microsoft's search tools if they leverage their ownership of LinkedIn fully."

-Bing as a Paid Search Value Play
+Microsoft Ads as a Paid Search Value Play

-There are specific scenarios that make the most sense for the utilization of Bing's network, Andrew notes.
+There are specific scenarios that make the most sense for the utilization of Microsoft's network, Andrew notes.
 Facebook's play for intent-based users — traditionally the domain of search engines — has drawn in marketers with its sweet siren song of audience domination, flashy acquisitions and creative ad tools.

 That potentially makes an option like Bing — with its fairly impressive audience and inventory capabilities — a nice value play.